Interesting

 No-till Farming They conserve soil by reducing their plowing, disking and harrowing.
 And they save time, labor, fuel and money.
 No-till methods prevent wind and water from eroding the soil and decrease soil compaction, which happens when equipment presses down the soil over and over with each pass of the tractor.

-READ ALSO: Is Riverdale a good show?
+READ ALSO: Is a Tesla any good on a track?

 Does no till farming use pesticides?